CollegiumAcademicum/collegiumacademicum.de/content/pages/unterstuetzen/direktkredite/index.en.md

 With an incredible **4 million euros**, hundreds of people have contributed to the success of our project with direct loans.
 We are proud of our funding campaign so far and grateful for the enormous support.

+### New building

+We have already successfully raised about **2.9 million euros** in direct loans (as of October 2023) to finance the new building.
+Thank you to all those who are supporting us financially to ensure the success of the project.
+In order to cope with increases in construction costs, we still urgently need about 400,000 euros for the new building and therefore continue to need your support!

+<progress class="progress is-large is-primary" value="2900" max="3300"></progress>

 ### Old building

-Currently, we need your financial support for the renovation of the old buildings and are grateful if you participate in this way in the joint implementation of the project.
-According to current estimates, we will need **up to 1.9 million euros** in direct loans, of which we have already raised more than 1.2 million euros (as of February 2023).

-<progress class="progress is-large is-primary" value="1200" max="1900"></progress>

-### New building

-We have managed to raise approx. **2.8 million euros** (February 2023) in direct loans to fund the New House! **Thank you!**
+We have successfully collected **1.55 million euros** in direct loans for the old buildings (as of October 2023) and have thus met our funding target.
+We say thank you!
-We are grateful to everyone whose financial contribution has helped us and is still helping to realize this project.
-In order to compensate for increases in construction costs, we **currently still need about 200,000 euros** for the new building and therefore urgently need your support!
+As we keep repaying older direct loans, direct loans will also keep flowing into the financing of the old buildings.

-<progress class="progress is-large is-primary" value="2800" max="3300"></progress>
+<progress class="progress is-large is-primary" value="1550" max="1550"></progress>

 Here you can read why we need direct loans and how they work.